AdobeDocs/experience-manager-65.en/help/sites-administering/ssl-by-default.md

 >[!NOTE]
 >
->The use of a self-signed certificate is for example purposes only and should not be used in production.
+>The use of a self-signed certificate is for sample purposes only.
+Do not use in production.

 1. First, create the private key: